EU leaders say no to British PM's attempt to change Brexit deal | CBC News

 'Running out of road' on Brexit, Irish foreign minister says

-Leaders across the European Union offered a united chorus of "no" on Wednesday to Britain's belated bid to negotiate changes to the Brexit divorce deal so Prime Minister Theresa May can win the backing of her Parliament.
+Leaders across the European Union offered a united chorus of "no" on Wednesday to Britain's belated bid to negotiate changes to the Brexit divorce deal, with one official calling on British lawmakers to stop bickering and work out a cross-party approach.

-In London, May acknowledged that her government hasn't decided exactly how it will try to change the deal to address British lawmakers' concerns about the Irish border — all this with Britain headed for the exit in less than two months, on March 29.
+In London, Prime Minister Theresa May acknowledged that her government hasn't decided exactly how it will try to change the deal to address British lawmakers' concerns about the Irish border — all this with Britain headed for the exit in less than two months, on March 29.

-"The withdrawal agreement will not be renegotiated," said Jean-Claude Juncker, the chief of the EU's executive arm.
+"We are, quite simply, running out of road," Irish Foreign Minister Simon Coveney said.

 Buoyed by winning a vote in Parliament, May has vowed to secure "legally binding changes" to the withdrawal agreement.
 British lawmakers voted Tuesday to send May back to Brussels seeking to replace an Irish border provision in the deal with "alternative arrangements," ignoring EU warnings that the agreement cannot be altered.

+Other EU governments backed that stance, leaving little room for May to realistically secure any changes to the Brexit deal.

-"We've been down that track before, and I don't believe that such alternative arrangements exist," Irish Prime Minister Leo Varadkar said.
+Irish Prime Minister Leo Varadkar said, "We've been down that track before and I don't believe that such alternative arrangements exist."

-Chief EU Brexit negotiator Michel Barnier said that "frankly, no one from either side is able to say precisely, in a clear way, what the nature of these alternative arrangements would be, whether they would be workable and effectively fulfil the aims of the backstop."
+German government spokesperson Steffen Seibert said "opening up the withdrawal agreement is not on the agenda."

-Much of the opposition centres on a border measure known as the "backstop," a safeguard mechanism would keep the U.K. in a customs union with the EU to remove the need for checks along the border between the U.K.'s Northern Ireland and EU member Ireland after Brexit.
+Much of the opposition centres on a border measure known as the "backstop," a safeguard mechanism would keep the U.K. in a customs union with the EU to remove the need for checks along the border between Northern Ireland, which is part of the U.K., and EU member Republic of Ireland after Brexit.

 The border area was a flashpoint during decades of conflict in Northern Ireland that cost 3,700 lives.
 The free flow of people and goods across the near-invisible border underpins both the local economy and Northern Ireland's peace process.